omkarbait/yarp/README.md

 ```
 python3 -m pip install -U pip
 ```
-This install `casatools` and `casatasks` following the [casa 6.0 installation guide](https://casa.nrao.edu/casadocs/casa-5.6.0/introduction/casa6-installation-and-usage).
-Using `casampi` can speed things up.
+Then install `casatools` and `casatasks` following the [casa 6.0 installation guide](https://casa.nrao.edu/casadocs/casa-5.6.0/introduction/casa6-installation-and-usage).
+It is also recommended to install `casampi` which can speed things up.

 First make sure you have openmpi.
 If not, install:
 ```